Ginj-capture/Ginj/readme.md

 And if you miss a feature, there's even less chance I will have time to look into it.
 But tell me anyway.

 In the meantime, it's just there and it's free...
 Enjoy :-)

+#### Note a
+If you want to share captures via Dropbox or Google Images, you will get lots of warnings about that during the authorization process.
+Please don't be scared, this app is not yet validated by Dropbox nor Google so this is perfectly normal.

+I intend to apply for validation, but in the meantime, you ~~can trust me~~ should never trust anyone, so please check the source code and verify Ginj does nothing bad.

+#### OK, I still want to try it.

+Great.
+Head over to the [latest release page](https://github.com/Ginj-capture/Ginj/releases/latest), pick the installer for the platform of your choice (Linux and Mac were never tested) and run it.
+It contains a full Java VM so it's around 50Mb unfortunately.

+Note 1: there's no splash screen yet, so look for the circle at the center top of your desktop.
+Note 2: if you already have OpenJDK 14 installed and configured by default though, you can just download the executable .jar which is less than 3Mb and includes all Ginj code and libraries.

 #### Credits.